1. Who is the data controller

 - Erasure (“right to be forgotten”).
 Ask us to delete personal data.
 Most of your data lives only in your browser and can be deleted by you immediately by clearing your local history.

 - Restriction / objection.
 Ask us to pause or stop certain processing.
-You can refuse analytics and error-tracking at any time in Cookie Settings.
+You can refuse error-tracking at any time in Cookie Settings (we don’t run analytics, so there is nothing to refuse there).

 - Portability.
 Receive your data in a machine-readable format where technically feasible.

 - Withdraw consent.
-Withdraw consent to the processing of health data (stop uploading and clear history) or to analytics/error-tracking at any time, without affecting the lawfulness of prior processing.
+Withdraw consent to the processing of health data (stop uploading and clear history) or to error-tracking at any time, without affecting the lawfulness of prior processing.

 - Lodge a complaint.
 Residents of the EU/UK may lodge a complaint with a supervisory authority in their country.